naiyerasif/site/content/posts/2021/2021-06-19-creating-deep-copies-in-java.md

 Using this approach
 - you don't need to mess with the source code of the classes.
-- you can create deep copies of complex objects, e.g., those using collections, maps, etc, with much fuss.
+- you can create deep copies of complex objects, e.g., those using collections, maps, etc, without much fuss.

 However, note that this is a two-step process and can cause performance issues in some scenarios where memory is limited and objects are massive.